waacton/Unicolour/Unicolour.Readme/README_Unicolour_nuget.md

   - Rendering intent

 ### White points
-All colour spaces are impacted by the reference white point.
+Most colour spaces are impacted by the reference white point.
 Unicolour applies different reference white points to different sets of colour spaces, as shown in the table below.
 When a [conversion to or from XYZ space](https://github.com/waacton/Unicolour#convert-between-colour-spaces) involves a change in white point, a chromatic adaptation transform (CAT) is performed.
 The default chromatic adaptation is the Bradford method but [this can be customised](https://github.com/waacton/Unicolour#xyzconfiguration).